 If you know for certain that your child is struggling with drug and/or alcohol abuse, it can still be difficult to know when to step in.
 Many questions will arise during this time.
 Does my child need drug rehab?
 What are the best centers available to help him/her?
 How do I get them to agree to go?
 Is any of this really even necessary, or is it just a phase?

 These are all legitimate questions that parents ask themselves every day.
-The first thing you want to do is consult with a professional who specializes in the treatment of drug and alcohol addiction.
+The first thing you want to do is consult with an addiction treatment specialist.
 This may be a therapist, addictions counselor, or interventionist.
 They could discuss your individual case and give you suggestions on the best way to proceed.

 Since each person and case is different from the next, what is to follow will be different for everyone.
 Your child may be in complete denial about their substance abuse, so staging an intervention may be the best route to take.
 Or, they could be fully aware and willing to get help, so searching out the appropriate drug rehab may be where you want to begin.
 Speaking with a professional could help you sort out where you are in the process.